NetworkRehab/go_tasks/README.md

 ## Introduction 🚀

-Go Task Tracker is a powerful cross-platform desktop application built with Go and [Fyne](https://fyne.io/).
-This robust task management tool helps users efficiently organize, track, and complete tasks while maintaining a comprehensive history of achievements.
-Supporting macOS*, Linux, and Windows platforms, it delivers a consistent and intuitive experience across all operating systems.
+This task tracker is a simple cross-platform* desktop application built with Go and [Fyne](https://fyne.io/).
+This task management tool helps users efficiently organize, track, and complete tasks while maintaining a history of achievements.

 *macOS support is currently in development and will be available at some point in the future due to complexities with Xcode.
+Maybe.

 ![Build and Release](./assets/Example_07.png)